rmdort/artminister-html-css-skeleton/README.md

 ### What is this - Another CSS Framework?

-This is basic html-css structure which i use to build websites for clients.
+This is not a css framework.
+This is core-basic html-css structure which i use to build websites for clients.

 ### Is this based on html5boilerplate from Paul Irish